What is Designer

 Depending on your subscription you may have one or more users in your organization.
 In case of multiple users you are one of the three types on users on the platform:

 An administrator has all of the permissions of Member plus they can invite additional members into the organization.
-They cannot view or access any FLOs or connections that have not been shared with them.
+They cannot view or access any Flows or connections that have not been shared with them.

 A primary administrator is just like an administrator except they cannot be downgraded to a lesser role and they are the only user able to upgrade or change subscription settings, or name a different user to be the new primary administrator.
 Contact support if you need to make a change to the primary administrator for a single user organization.

 All custom folders you create start out as private.
-When a custom folder is selected, you’ll see a “Sharing” button above the list of FLOs.
+When a custom folder is selected, you’ll see a “Sharing” button above the list of Flows.
 Click it to decide who to share your folder with and how.
 There are 4 roles a person may have for a custom folder:

 Sharing Connections to Applications